 Maximum Lot Size: The RSF zone does not have any requirements for lot size.
 This standard is not applicable.

 Minimum Street Frontage: The RSF zone requires at least 50 feet of street frontage.
-All three parcels have at least 50 feet of street frontage along Burgess Road.
-The criterion is met.
+Both proposed Parcel 1 and Parcel 2 have approximately 69 feet of frontage with Bassett Drive.
+This criterion is met.